 Regulatory Issue Summary 2000-06, "Consolidated Line Item Improvement Process for Adopting Standard Technical Specification Changes for Power Reactors," was issued on March 20, 2000.
-The consolidated line item improvement process (CLIIP) is intended to improve the efficiency and transparency of NRC licensing processes.
+The consolidated line item improvement process (CLIIP) is intended to improve the efficiency of NRC licensing processes.
 This is accomplished by processing proposed changes to the Standard Technical Specifications (STS) in a manner that supports subsequent license amendment applications.
 The CLIIP includes an opportunity for the public to comment on proposed changes to the STS following a preliminary assessment by the NRC staff and finding that the change will likely be offered for adoption by licensees.
-This notice is soliciting comment on a proposed change to the STS that removes requirements for the PASS.
 The CLIIP directs the NRC staff to evaluate any comments received for a proposed change to the STS and to either reconsider the change or to proceed with announcing the availability of the change for proposed adoption by licensees.
-Those licensees opting to apply for the subject change to technical specifications are responsible for reviewing the staff's evaluation, referencing the applicable technical justifications, and providing any necessary plant-specific information.
+Those licensees opting to apply for the subject change to their technical specifications are responsible for reviewing the staff's evaluation, referencing the applicable technical justifications, and providing any necessary plant-specific information.
 Each amendment application made in response to the notice of availability would be processed and noticed in accordance with applicable rules and NRC procedures.